Tidbits: Make the best of your road trip

 We the People: American women, be informed and vote

 Voting for today’s Republican Party and its Tea Party members, means you are voting against more than most realize.
 This is especially true for women.

 TIDBITS: Beat the heat in July and August

 I hope everyone enjoyed the Independence Day weekend, with lots of celebration and fun.
 We couldn’t have asked for better weather this July 4, or 5 or 6.
 In fact, it was so nice I was tempted to try and bottle some of that sunshine, low humidity and gentle breeze that greeted me each morning.

 STUMPTALK: Demand better from government workers

 In a recent congressional hearing we learned that the VA awarded excessive bonuses to nearly all of their doctors and administrators.
 In a recent column we mentioned that the civil service employment provisions should be revised so that federal employees in the executive branch could be fired if they don’t perform to the satisfaction of the president.
 The president would then know that he (or she) will be solely responsible for any failures of the administration and would be more likely to demand hiring competent employees and insist on satisfactory performance.

-Lion and the Lamb: In the eye of the beholder
+Lion and the Lamb: Getting under the skin

 - More Opinion Headlines